Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

-But I will advance a more ambitious conclusion: that SDTR rather than expectationalism is the true theory of rational choice under uncertainty.
-In other words, I will argue that rejecting stochastically dominated options is a sufficient as well as a necessary condition for rational choice---or at least, I will argue that this is a position worth exploring.
-My argument, in short, in this: The major disadvantage of SDTR relative to expectationalism is its apparent failure to place plausible constraints on risk attitudes.
-On the other hand, SDTR has a number of advantages over expectationalism, some of which we've already seen and others of which will be introduced in this section.
-These advantages are significant enough that, if stochastic dominance \textit{can} in fact recover constraints on our risk attitudes that are as strong, or nearly as strong, as our decision-theoretic intuitions demand, then it deserves to be treated as a serious competitor to expectationalism.
+But I will defend a more ambitious conclusion: that SDTR rather than expectationalism is the correct theory of rational choice under uncertainty.
+Or at least, I will argue that this view deserves consideration.
+My argument, in short, in this: The major disadvantage of SDTR relative to expectationalism is its apparent failure to place plausible constraints on our risk attitudes.
+On the other hand, SDTR has a number of advantages over expectationalism, some of which we've already seen and others of which will be described in this section.
+These advantages are significant enough that, if SDTR \textit{can} in fact recover intuitively satisfactory constraints on our risk attitudes in real-world choice situations, then it deserves to be seen as a serious competitor to expectationalism.

-We have already seen two possible advantages of SDTR: First, its requirements rest on stronger \textit{a priori} foundations than those of expectationalism (if nothing else, because they are strictly weaker).
-Second, unlike primitive expectationalism, it can both constrain our risk attitudes in ordinary situations and avoid fanaticism in Pascalian situations (without resource to ad hoc devices like excluding ``\textit{de minimis} probabilities'').
+We have already seen two possible advantages of SDTR.
+First, its requirements rest on stronger \textit{a priori} foundations than those of expectationalism.
+Second, unlike primitive expectationalism, it can constrain our risk attitudes in ordinary situations while avoiding fanaticism in Pascalian situations (without recourse to ad hoc devices like excluding `\textit{de minimis} probabilities').
 In this section, I will briefly survey some other cases where SDTR outperforms primitive and/or axiomatic expectationalism.
 Some of these are still problem cases for SDTR, where it is not obvious what stochastic dominance reasoning will imply or where it gives less guidance than we would like.
 But in all of them, SDTR delivers better answers than expectationalism seems capable of providing.